Tommy Edman Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have the ninth-ranked team ERA across all MLB pitching staffs (3.99).
+- The Phillies' 3.96 team ERA ranks ninth across all league pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (144 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (145 total, 1.1 per game).

-- In his last outing on Sunday against the Washington Nationals, the righty tossed seven innings, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Monday against the San Francisco Giants, the righty tossed seven innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.